 - How Much Space Does a Cat Need (Indoor Space Per Cat)?
 What You Need to Know!

 So, make sure to properly prepare your home and follow the flea bomb instructions correctly.
-Proper clean-up is also key for making your home a safe environment again.
-Since a lot of effort goes into using a flea bomb, there’s also no shame in calling a professional service.
+Thoroughly cleaning is also vital for making your home a safe environment again.
+Since a lot of effort goes into using a flea bomb, there’s no shame in calling a professional service.